YueLin301/yuelin301.github.io/_posts/2023-06-23-Dynamic-Epistemic-Logic.md

 >
 > If only Alice is muddy, the last assumption makes it irrational for her to hesitate.
 If Alice and Bob are muddy, Alice knows that Bob's only reason of staying back after the first stroke is the apprehension to receive the big penalty of stepping forward without a muddy face.
 In the case with $k$ muddy children, receiving $k$ times the minor penalty is still better than the big penalty.

+This is a non-cooperative extensive-form (sequential) game of imperfect information.
+1. Agents: finite, rational (common knowledge), and not hesitant.
+2. States: All agents' face situations.
+3. Actions: Do nothing, or step forward.
+Everyone moves  simultaneously at every timestep.
+4. Observations: The others' face situations.
+5. Reward function:
+   1. $R^i(s^i=\text{clean face}, a^i=\text{step forward}) = -\infty$,
+   2. $R^i(s^i=\text{muddy face}, a^i=\text{step forward}) = r$, where $r$ is a predefined constant reward.
+   3. $R^i(\cdot, a^i=\text{step forward}) = 0$, I guess?

+So this is just formulation.
+What about the method "backward induction"?

+> I found a paper about this, cited 181 times.
+I will read it later:
+> Rational Dynamics and Epistemic Logic in Games.
+Johan Van Benthem.
+*International Game Theory Review 2007*.
+{: .prompt-tip }

 ### Hat Puzzles
 > One type of induction puzzle concerns the wearing of colored hats, where each person in a group can only see the color of those worn by others, and must work out the color of their own.

+#### The King's Wise Men Hat Puzzle
+> The King called the three wisest men in the country to his court to decide who would become his new advisor.
+He placed a hat on each of their heads, such that each wise man could see all of the other hats, but none of them could see their own.
+Each hat was either white or blue.
+The king gave his word to the wise men that at least one of them was wearing a blue hat; in other words, there could be one, two, or three blue hats, but not zero.
+The king also announced that the contest would be fair to all three men.
+The wise men were also forbidden to speak to each other.
+The king declared that whichever man stood up first and correctly announced the colour of his own hat would become his new advisor.
+The wise men sat for a very long time before one stood up and correctly announced the answer.
+What did he say, and how did he work it out?